particle-iot/uber-library-example/README.md

 _What?_

-Blinks the D7 LED when you top the mode button.
+Blinks the D7 LED when you tap the mode button.

-## What is a Spark Library?

-A Spark firmware library consists of:
+## A Spark firmware library consists of:

-  - a Git REPO with a clone url
+  - a Git REPO with a public clone url
   - a JSON manifest (`spark.json`)
   - a bunch of files and directories at predictable locations (as illustrated here)